SAP/open-resource-discovery/docs/details/articles/data-product.md

 * Above we say that Data Products are consumed via APIs, but to be precise, they are consumed via APIs or Events (we treat events as a special form of API).
 In this doc, we generally use the term APIs to include Events (it is just more readable than always saying "APIs and/or Events").
 * There is a clear expectation that the APIs are described via [metadata](#metadata-aspect) for machine- and human-readable documentation.
 * For Data Products only certain types of API Protocols and qualities (performant mass read) are adequate.
+E.g. SAP uses [Delta Sharing](https://github.com/delta-io/delta-sharing/blob/main/PROTOCOL.md), which we additionally describe with [CSN Interop](https://sap.github.io/csn-interop-specification/) for richer metadata.
 * Data Products are also expected to describe their data lineage.
 This is done via Data Product input ports, which are described in details as an ORD [Integration Dependency](../../spec-v1/interfaces/document#integration-dependency)

 ### Metadata Aspect